PALTC25 Annual Conference Recordings

 Laurent Adler, MD, CMD

-Laurent Adler, MD, CMD is a Senior Medical Director for Optum’s ISNP Nursing Home Plan in Georgia, Alabama and Mississippi.
+Laurent Adler, MD CMD is a Senior Medical Director for Optum’s ISNP Nursing Home Plan in Maryland and Virginia.
 He is responsible for quality care by serving as a resource to field-based clinicians, drives critical thinking at the senior leadership team level and coordinates solutions to clinical challenges.
-He is vice-president of the Georgia chapter of AMDA.
+He is President of the Georgia chapter of PALTMed.

 • Contains 7 Component(s), Includes Credits